Parameterized Spanning Tree Congestion: Hardness Results

-\subsection{Maximum degree}
+\subsection{Maximum Degree}

-The last result of \cref{sec:hardness} is the NP-hardness on graphs of constant maximum degree.
+The last result of \cref{sec:hardness} is the NP-hardness on graphs of constant maximum degree (\cref{thm:maxdeg}).
+We note that subsequent work by~\cite{arxiv/AtaligCDKLSZ26} improves over \cref{thm:maxdeg} by showing that {\STC} is NP-hard even on subcubic graphs.
 We first present an alternative gadget for the double-weighted edges which we subsequently use in our proof.

-\subparagraph*{Double-weighted edges.} We will use the concept of double-weighted edges introduced by Luu and Chrobak~\cite{walcom/LuuC23}.
+\paragraph*{Double-weighted edges.} For the sake of simplicity in our reductions, we will use the concept of double-weighted edges introduced by~\cite{algorithmica/LuuC24}.
 A \emph{double edge-weighted graph} $G = (V, E; \wt_{1}, \wt_{2})$ is a graph with two edge-weight functions $\wt_{1}, \wt_{2} \colon E \to \Z^{+}$.
-For simplicity, let $\wt(e)$ denote the tuple $(\wt_{1}(e), \wt_{2}(e))$ for $e \in E$.
+For simplicity, let $\wt(e)$ denote the pair $(\wt_{1}(e), \wt_{2}(e))$ for $e \in E$.
 Let $T$ be a spanning tree of $G$.
-When considering the congestion of $T$, the double weights of the edges work slightly differently from the ordinal (single) edge weight considered in \cref{ssec:disjoint-union}.
+When considering the congestion of $T$, the double weights of the edges work slightly differently from the ordinary (single) edge weight considered in \cref{ssec:disjoint-union}.
 If $e \notin E(T)$, then it contributes $\wt_{1}(e)$ to the congestions of the edges in the detour for $e$ in $T$; if $e \in E(T)$, it contributes $\wt_{2}(e)$ to the congestion of itself.
 That is, for $e \in E(T)$, it holds that